OCS PUBLICATIONS

 30+

-publications on marine mammals off California during 25 years of field research
+publications on marine mammals off California during almost three decades of field research

 2023